Welcome to RCPD's WOW!

 When you get to MSU, communicating your needs with faculty and your RCPD specialist is hugely important!
 Darryl Steele, RCPD Ability Access Specialist, will tell you all about communication in this video.
 Make sure to send your VISA to each of your instructors, meet with them during office hours, and have a discussion about how your accommodations will be implemented in each course.
 As successes or concerns arise, connect with your RCPD specialist!

-During fall semester 2020, your instructors will be holding virtual office hours.
-You must still meet with them to discuss your VISA and your plan for implementing accommodations!
-This meeting is especially important this semester as you will likely not see your instructors throughout the week and have the opportunity to ask questions (as you would with in-person classes!).
-Reviewing the syllabus and VISA with your instructors to create a plan for accommodation at the beginning of the semester helps ensure accommodations are smoothly implemented for your online classes.
+During fall semester 2021, your instructors will be holding virtual and/or in person office hours.
+You must meet with them to discuss your VISA and your plan for implementing accommodations!
+Reviewing the syllabus and VISA with your instructors to create a plan for accommodation at the beginning of the semester helps ensure accommodations are smoothly implemented for your classes.

 RCPD is here to support you while we are learning virtually!
 If you want to work on time management and organization in your online classes or have questions about implementing accommodations, be sure to schedule with your RCPD specialist through their Bookings link on the Team RCPD page.